 We work hard to create a culture within the school that values all pupils, allows them to feel a sense of belonging and makes it possible to talk about problems in a non-stigmatising way.
 We have clear policies on behaviour and bullying that set out the responsibilities of everyone in the school.
-We have clear systems and processes so that staff can identify and respond to mental health difficulties.
+We have clear systems and processes so that staff can identify and respond to mental health difficulties and Miss Elliott is our mental health lead who teachers can ask for advice for children if needed.